arrigonialberto86/funtime/state_space.md

 <img src="state_space/random_ts.png" alt="Image not found" width="600"/>

+## SSM Kalman filtering

-I have talked above about the Kalman filter.
-Although it is not in the scope of this post a detailed explanation of the mechanics of filtering I will just go ahead and list the formulas that will be implemented in the below.
+I have previously mentioned the Kalman filter in the context of SSMs.
+Although it is not in the scope of this post a detailed explanation of the mechanics of filtering I will just go ahead and list the formulas that will be implemented in the code below.
 Kalman filtering is composed of three recurrent steps:

-## Forecasting
+### Forecasting

 ![forecast](https://latex.codecogs.com/gif.latex?%5Cdpi%7B150%7D%20%5Clarge%20%5Cmu_t%20%3D%20a%5E%7BT%7Df_t%20%5Ctexrm%7B%2C%7D%5Cquad%20%5CSigma%3Da%5E%7BT%7DSa%20&plus;%20%5Csigma%5E2_1)